 A service-minded professional, Cole finds fulfillment in his ability to positively impact the lives of his clients and his community.
 Believing success is as much about building relationships as it is results, his approach to practice is both personable and effective.

-Cole resides in Wilmington, NC with his wife, Kara, and their son, Blake.
+Cole resides in Raleigh, NC with his wife, Kara, and their two children.
 When not working, Cole enjoys spending time with his family and can often be found backpacking, saltwater fishing, or watching college football.

 Juris Doctor degree from Elon University School of Law (2014)